 You’ll commit to your program by signing an acceptance package, which you can review with your ISEP Home University Coordinator and ISEP Student Services Officer.
 The due date on your acceptance package will vary for each student, but for students who apply by our priority deadline, you will likely receive your placement a few weeks following the deadline and will have additional time to accept your placement.

 How will current travel restrictions impact my ability to study abroad?

 ISEP students come from universities all over the world, and travel restrictions will vary based on your home country, current location, and planned host country.
 We recommend that you start an application to your program of interest so we can provide updates and that you also monitor your home country and host country’s restrictions.
 We will update you if there are changes that impact your ability to participate in a program.
-Countries may require students to get a COVID vaccine prior to arrival or upon arrival in their host country.
+Most countries now require students to be fully vaccinated against COVID prior to arrival or upon arrival in their host country.
 Countries may also require a negative COVID test or quarantine.
 Each country’s requirements vary and change frequently.
 When accepted and placed, we recommend you carefully follow current guidance from your host country.
 We strongly recommend all students receive a COVID vaccine prior to departure if available.

 How can I find the requirements for the program I’m interested in?

 Each ISEP Member University may have a number of programs.
 You can find specific requirements on each individual program page, which shows academic and language requirements, fields of study, dates and fees, and links to course lists.
 When you add a program to your application, you can return to the corresponding page by clicking on the program’s title.